anton-v-ivanov/ImageCollection/README.md

 1. Solution properties -> Startup project -> Choose "Start" for ImageCollections.Service + ImageCollections.WebApi
 2. Start solution

-Default port is 8959 (can be configured at hosting.json)
+Default port is 8959 (can be configured in hosting.json)

 ## Use case example